EdwardLu2018/RBox/README.md

 # R_Box
-A automated medicine dispensor and website/interface for pharmacies.
+An automated medicine dispensor and website/interface for pharmacies.

 2nd Place Winner for Hack112 2019!